The information existed. It was just scattered.

 One place.
 Every week.
 Built for you to act on.

 Beyond the weekly reports, we maintain a growing library of practical guides, sector context, supply chain maps, trade agreement summaries, and expansion frameworks.
-We cover export intelligence, import dynamics, interprovincial trade, supply chain strategy, and the regulatory environment that shapes all of it, because Canadian business and trade intelligence is bigger than any single direction of goods across a border.
+We cover trade and business intelligence, import dynamics, interprovincial trade, supply chain strategy, and the regulatory environment that shapes all of it, because Canadian business and trade intelligence is bigger than any single direction of goods across a border.
 Our aim is to link the separate pieces together in one place: deep enough to be genuinely useful, clear enough to act on.

 Our standard is the same one the best trade publications hold themselves to: verified sources, clear attribution, honest analysis, and a Canadian perspective that global platforms rarely provide.